 Through zoom our lecturers and students can actively discuss and give presentations online related to weekly readings and viewing.
 Students who are unable to attend live classes are able to watch recordings of their classes.
 The screensharing function is used for editing classes, where students are able to discuss their video editing steps with their lecturer.

 Students and lecturer meet online with avatars in a virtual classroom environment.
 The HMKW owns an island with a 3D building of the Campus in Open Sim.

-The study program is one of the first programs world-wide that offers seminars in Horizon Workrooms.
+The study programs are two of the first programs world-wide that offer seminars in Horizon Workrooms.
 Students and lecturers meet with the Meta Quest 2 headsets and avatars with hand-tracking technology in Horizon Workrooms.
 They embark on excursions and research in immersive 360 degree worlds to examine the challenges and risks of virtual environments as well as their cultural and economic meanings.